Shakespeare, The Tempest and the Masque :

 A Presentation for the Shakespeare & Modern Authors Society

+In this presentation I will discuss Shakespeare’s The Tempest and the masque culture of the Jacobean court which is reflected in the heart of the play.
 The Tempest, Shakespeare’s last “romance,” may be described as a pastoral comedy informed by a Neoplatonic idealism that also acknowledges within limits the necessity of Machiavellian statecraft for the realisation of peace and reconciliation through politico-magical control.
 As such, The Tempest represents the culmination of Shakespeare’s engagement with prudence, integrity, and fortune (reconfigured as “therapeutic providence”) that I discussed in my paper, Machiavellian Prudence & Integrity in Shakespeare’s Problem Plays in September 2015.

 In today’s presentation, I will focus on the function and significance of the betrothal masque in Act 4, Scene 1 of The Tempest, which fuses Neoplatonic idealism with “pastoral vision” (McFarland) in a festive marriage dance.
 At the same time Prospero’s masque may be seen as an example of a prince enacting his will through the “arcana imperii” or “mysteries of statecraft” in which awe-inspiring display serves to embed the ideology of the prince in the minds of the viewers.